 For The Buffalo that could not dream, German photographer Felix von der Osten chronicles life on Montana’s Fort Belknap Reservation, where since 1888, the Gros Ventre and Assiniboine tribes have raised their families and continued to foster a deeply-felt respect for their land.

 The photographer lived on the reservation for a month, discovering quiet moments of beauty and resilience in the 1,014 square mile area that remains of a once-flourishing Native American territory.
 As commercial hunters drove the American bison to the very brink of extinction, so too were the country’s first inhabitants ripped from their land, forced to surrender a devastating 17,500,000 acres under increasing pressure from gold mining companies.

-Von der Osten weaves together a tapestry composed hushed moments that together cry out against an injustice, a wrongdoing that reaches from the recesses our nation’s history into the throes of an uncertain present.
+Von der Osten weaves together a tapestry composed of hushed moments that together cry out against injustice, a wrongdoing that reaches from the recesses of our nation’s history into the throes of an uncertain present.
 After traveling across the globe, visiting, living with, and listening to the people of the Fort Belknap Reservation, he now feels that they have become like family.
 We spoke to the photographer about the project.

 How did you find out about The Fort Belknap Reservation?